oxygenxml/web-author-rest-plugin/API-spec.md

 ### Custom file browsing widget

-If your files do not have a hierarchical folder structure, you can register your own file browser.
+In some cases, the files do not have a hierarchical folder structure, and the user can rely on labels or full text search to find content.
+In this case, you can register a custom file browsing widget.

 When the user needs to choose an URL of a CMS resource, the folloing URL will be open for her:
 ```